TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

   - The following will result in reduction of the points:
     - Less than 10 commits
     - 90% of application written in a range of 48 hours
+- **Each student must have absolute comprehension of their own project**
+  - Anything **less than full and complete understanding** of the project will be **considered suspicious and will lead to unwanted by both parties results**

 ##  Project Defense Requirements